underyx/xss-demo/README.md

 Example of Reflected Server XSS
 -------------------------------

-The search functionality previously mentioned is an exampled of *Reflected Server XSS*.
+The search functionality previously mentioned is an example of *Reflected Server XSS*.

 Reflected because the user data is simply reflected (returned) by the server and not stored. *Server XSS* because the flaw that allows for XSS to happen is on the server.
 The returned HTML contains code that is not properly encoded/escaped.